-One of the things that I appreciate most about WJQF/5XMM is emphasis that all students and instructors remain in a humble perspective regardless of how much success is achieved, how many years of training, or what ranking an instructor holds.
+One of the things that I appreciate most about Tang Wei is the emphasis that all students and instructors remain in a humble perspective regardless of how much success is achieved, how many years of training, or what ranking an instructor holds.
 The mindset of “I am safe because…I have a black belt, or I have won a match or fight, or because I have trained in the best system, etc.” is always discouraged and warned against.

 Instead the advocacy is to recognize yours and your opponent’s inherent vulnerability as human beings with bodies that can be made to bleed, feel pain and ultimately receive injury and potentially die.
 As one recognizes and acknowledges this vulnerability, then one recognizes that the name of the game in combat is: who can get to who’s vulnerability first?